 For some people, your waters breaking are one of the earliest labour signs and one of the biggest and most obvious signs the baby is coming.

 For some people, contractions might start early and ramp up and down, to the extent that you are not sure if you are having contractions or Braxton Hicks.
 For me, mine started with a bang, and I knew that I was in early labour and the baby was coming – soon.

-What were your early signs of labour?
+What were your early labour signs?